Format & Rules

 - Bowling takes place from one end.

-- Bowling should be over-arm where possible (the ball may bounce once before the batter and once between the batter and the stumps).
+- Bowling should be over-arm where possible. (the ball may bounce more than once so long as it doesn’t reach the batter rolling).

 - Under-arm deliveries must only bounce once.